QuTech-Delft/netqasm/docs/quickstart/using-sdk.rst

 .. tip::
-   Check aout the documentation for :class:`~.Future`.
+   Check out the documentation for :class:`~.Future`.
    This is what's returned when measuring a qubit and on which one can apply simple logical statements such as :meth:`~.Future.if_eq`.
    You can also for example use the methods :meth:`~.Future.if_ez` and :meth:`~.Future.if_nz`.